 • User satisfaction score: This score is typically gathered through surveys or feedback forms, helping to measure how happy users are with the software.

 • Error rate: By tracking the errors users make, this metric helps pinpoint confusing or poorly designed features, providing valuable insights into where usability can be improved.
-It can be calculated using the below formula.
+It can be calculated using the formula below.

 Image Reference: created by the author